djmattyg007/pictorials/README.txt

 It may work in IE11, and probably works in Edge, but I don't particularly care about it or Safari.

-There are several features that are planned, but for which there is no code right now.
-Chief among these is a traditional gallery view, although work on this particular feature has commenced.
-This project started mainly as a file viewer (not a gallery), hence the current appearance.
+This project started mainly as a stateless file viewer, not a gallery.
+Now it it is a powerful photo album application including a true gallery view.

 Contributions are welcome - feel free to submit an issue or pull request.

 You can view a live demo of this software at the following URL: